miage-lille/dnd-kata/README.md

 ### Heroes have abilities

 In DnD, a Hero is also represented by its abilities.
-There is several option rules for abilities at the creation, we will only implement the _Standard scores_ one.
+There are several option rules for abilities at the creation, we will only implement the _Standard scores_ one.
 At the beginning each ability have a value of 10:

 ```ocaml
 module Abilities = struct